One of the best things about kayak fishing is kitting out your craft ready for a new expedition.

 As such, landing a fish can be tricky – especially if it’s a monster.
 You’re going to need all the help you can get.

-Many of them have been ingeniously designed for use specifically in a kayak, so you never lose a catch again.
+Many of them have been designed for use specifically in a kayak, so you never lose big fish again.

 Wearing hand protection when you’re fishing in general isn’t “essential,” but it’s highly recommended.